 Who is eligible for the Breathing Space scheme?

-The Treasury has estimated that as many as 700,000 people struggling to manage their debt will benefit from Breathing Space.
+The Treasury has estimated that as many as 700,000 people are currently struggling to manage their debt and could benefit from the Breathing Space scheme.
 It is open to anyone struggling to repay their debt in England or Wales from 4 May 2021.
 Those unsure whether or not they qualify for Breathing Space can contact a professional debt advisor to find out if they are eligible.

 Which debts does the Breathing Space scheme cover?

-According to the GOV.UK website, "most" debts will qualify for the Breathing Space scheme, including:
+According to the GOV.UK website, "most" debts qualify for the Breathing Space scheme, including:

 - utility bills